 Asian Pacific American Mentors

-The Asian Pacific American Mentoring Program (APAM) strives to mentor first-year and transfer students who self-identify as Asian, Pacific Islander, Asian American, multiethnic, and/or multiracial (AAPI) by creating a community at CMC and by facilitating the discussion of AAPI issues.
-APAM welcomes and explores AAPI identities within historical, social, and personal contexts in an open, inclusive environment.
+The Asian Pacific American Mentoring Program (APAM) is a CMC organization that mentors first-year and transfer students who self-identify as Asian, Pacific Islander, Asian American, multi-ethnic, and/or multiracial (AAPI).
+Through continual mentorship, workshops, and community events, APAM strives to create a welcoming and inclusive AAPI community at CMC where everyone feels comfortable and empowered to engage in discussions about AAPI narratives and issues within historical, social, and personal contexts.

 Surpassed 100 mentees this year, the first time in APAM’s history.

 Hosted an In-N-Out social at the beginning of the year to introduce new mentees to the mentors.

 Had 10 small groups, consisting of about 3 mentors and 10 mentees each.